square-computersetup/square-computersetup.github.io/_pages/win.md

   overlay_image: /assets/images/splash_mac.jpg
 ---

+First turn on your new laptop with the power button.

 Once it starts up you will eventually get to a screen that asks you to select your country.

 Then you will need to choose your keyboard layout.

 And then you will need to connect to your Wifi network.
-Find your home network, enter your password and click Next.
+Find your home network, enter your password and click __Next__.

 If you are in a Square office, select Square Guest.
 The password is: fieldinternet